sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

     ![create condition dialog](condition.png)

-5. Update the conditions and action of an Alert Notification Service subscription, such as the one created in step 5 of the [Alerts in SAP HANA Database and Data Lake](hana-cloud-alerts) tutorial to use the newly created conditions and action.
+5. Update the conditions and action of an Alert Notification service subscription, such as the one created in step 5 of the [Alerts in SAP HANA Database and Data Lake](hana-cloud-alerts) tutorial to use the newly created conditions and action.

     <!-- border -->![action added to subscription](ans-subscription-updated.png)